Here is why Sabre Corporation (SABR) stock volatility recorded over the last month was 3.35%

-Sabre Corporation (SABR) is priced at $10.65 after the most recent trading session.
-At the very opening of the session, the stock price was $10.78 and reached a high price of $10.97, prior to closing the session it reached the value of $10.84.
-The stock touched a low price of $10.56.Recently in News on October 19, 2021, Sabre announces upcoming webcast of third quarter 2021 earnings conference call.
-Sabre Corporation (“Sabre”) (NASDAQ: SABR) will host a live webcast of its third quarter 2021 earnings conference call on November 2, 2021 at 9:00 a.m.
-ET.
-Management will discuss the financial results, as well as comment on the impact of COVID-19 on the business.
-The webcast is expected to last approximately one hour and will be accessible by visiting the Investor Relations section of Sabre’s website at investors.sabre.com.
+Sabre Corporation (SABR) is priced at $10.70 after the most recent trading session.
+At the very opening of the session, the stock price was $10.39 and reached a high price of $10.61, prior to closing the session it reached the value of $10.38.
+The stock touched a low price of $10.27.Recently in News on October 28, 2021, CAE to acquire Sabre’s AirCentre airline operations portfolio to significantly expand its position in flight and crew management and optimization solutions.
+Establishes CAE as a technology leader in digital flight and crew operations .
 You can read further details here

 Sabre Corporation had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $16.88 on 03/15/21, with the lowest value was $9.02 for the same time period, recorded on 08/20/21.